 - Excellent oral and written communication skills.

-- Access to a computer or tablet during the at-home review and in-person meeting.
+- Access to a computer or tablet during the review meeting.

-- Experience with taking on roles of leadership and decision-making in a panel or committee setting.
+- Experience with taking on leadership roles and/or participating in panels or committees.

-- Confidence to ask questions, voice opinions, and participate in discussions with health professionals and scientists.
+- Confidence to ask questions, voice opinions and perspectives on the lived experience, and participate in discussions with health professionals and scientists.